shuhui-wang/myacademicresume/content/authors/admin/_index.md

 Hi!
 Shuhui (Jesse) here.
 Thank you for visiting my website!

-I am a graduate student in Soil and water conservation engineering at Beijing Forestry University (expected graduation: June 2022) under the supervision of Prof. Yujie Wang and Prof. Yunqi Wang.
-Most of my work involves developing models and statistical techniques for solving problems in the non-point source pollution control and watershed planning.
+I am a graduate student in Soil and water conservation engineering at Beijing Forestry University under the supervision of Prof. Yujie Wang and Prof. Yunqi Wang.
+Most of my work involves developing models and statistical techniques for solving problems in non-point source pollution control and watershed management.

-My current study explores the non-point source pollution characteristics through statistical machine learning methods (Regression Tree, Clustering, etc.) and investigate the non-linear relationships and thresholds of influencing factors that watershed managers should be aware of.
-In addition, I did watershed planning with optimal ecologcial-economical effectiveness through several advanced multi-objecitve evolutionary algorithms (NSGA-II, NSGA-III, MOEA/D).
+My current study explores the non-point source pollution characteristics through statistical machine learning methods (Regression Tree, Clustering, etc.) and investigate the non-linear relationships and potential thresholds of influencing factors that watershed managers should be aware of.
+In addition, the performance of several MOEAs in real-world watershed management problem was compared and further applied to search cost-effective watershed management strategies through a simulation-based optimization framework.

 Prior to being qualified as a graduate student, my study focused on investigating the spatial and temporal heterogeneity and driving factors of runoff and sediment load variations in the Three Gorges Reservoir Region, China.